-The 18dBi directional flat panel may be packaged and shipped with other items in the same package.
+The 18dBi directional flat panel may be packaged and shipped with other items included.
 Thoroughly inspect the package and the antenna for damage and immediately report any damage to the shipper.

 4.3.3 Mounting

 The MPAB8 tilt mounting bracket, included with the antenna, is used to provide down or up-tilt mounting to a mast up to 2.88 inch O.D.
 (2.5inch schedule 40 pipe).